SEIAROTg/AxeEngine/README.md

 var jsonp = < your jsonp handler >;
 loadAxeEngine({
     jsonp: < your jsonp handler >,
-    jsonpCallback: < your jsonp callback function >
 });
 ```

 Your jsonp handler should accept the same arguments as HTTP handler and return a Promise object which return parsed JSON Object when resolved.

-`jsonpCallback` will used as jsonp callback function, when response arrive, it will be called.
-You should call `resolve` of Promise in this function.

-There will be only one jsonp working at the same time.

 If you have permission to make cross-domain request, or do not need cross-domain, you can also pass `httpGet` as in Node.js.